lupyuen/send_altitude_cocoos/README.md

 -----
 ## Enabling I2C Interface on STM32 Blue Pill

-To enable the actual STM32 Blue Pill I2C interface to read a real BME280 sensor module (instead of using the BME280 I2C simulator), edit `stm32/i2cint/i2cint.cpp` and comment the following line:
+To enable the actual STM32 Blue Pill I2C interface to read a real BME280 sensor module (instead of using the BME280 I2C simulator), edit `platform.h` and comment out the following line:

 ```C++
 //  #define SIMULATE_BME280  //  Uncomment to simulate a BME280 sensor connected to I2C Bus.